2023 Market Guidelines

 - Vendors must not be at the market while under the influence of alcohol or drugs, not aggressively sell their product, and not make negative comments about other vendors.

-- Verbal, then written warnings will be given for violations of the Summer Market Guidelines 2017.
+- Verbal, then written warnings will be given for violations of the Market Guidelines.

 Plastics: As a part of our commitment to reducing our carbon footprint, the NWFM encourages vendors to seek alternatives to disposable plastics, and suggests that all vendors use compostable and biodegradable or paper bags.
 We will, within the next few years, aim at a completely zero-waste initiative.

 Bottled Water: Vendors may not sell bottled water in the market.
-Free drinking water is available at the info table.
+Free drinking water is available at the tap at the top of the parking lot.

 Waste: Vendors must separate waste produced at the market into compostable items, recycling, and trash and place them in appropriate receptacles or remove it from the site when they leave.